Setting Up Your Dropshipping Store

-- Optimized for ecommerce — listing items, browsing, integrations, payments, and more.
+- Optimised for ecommerce — listing items, browsing, integrations, payments, and more.

 - Speed — fast and easy to use, building a store can be completed in a couple of days.

-- Templates — not as customizable in terms of templates and layouts.
+- Templates — not as customisable in terms of templates and layouts.

-- Extra content — not optimized for non-store content like blogs or articles.
+- Extra content — not optimised for non-store content like blogs or articles.